AJMansfield/Intelligence-Core-Public/kttu02.md

 You suppose that's accurate.

-"Many of us, too, come from up, before here."

 ----

 Finally, you approach the entrance to the city.
-In addition to the large domes you'd seen from afar, there are many smaller domes scattered around, some seemingly isolated, others connected by small tunnels.
+In addition to the large dome you'd seen from afar, there are a handful of smaller domes scattered around.
+Some are seemingly isolated, while others are connected to the main city by small enclosed tunnels.

-There's also other, smaller outbuildings, not covered by any dome, and you see trickles of both foot and vehicular traffic move in and out of a squat building at the edge of the dome, large roll doors opening and closing with each wave.
+There's also other, smaller outbuildings, not covered by any dome, and you see trickles of both foot and vehicular traffic move in and out of a squat building at the edge of the main, large roll doors opening and closing with each wave.

 Your theory that these were air-supported domes appears to have been correct.

-All the people you see are of the same halfling species as the group you follow, although there's significant color variation, skin tones ranging from deep oranges and pale tans to burnt reds and dark browns.
+All the people you see are of the same halfling species as the group you follow, although there's significant color variation, skin tones ranging from deep burnt reds and pale tans to presidential oranges and dark browns.

 Although, as you look again,
   beneath the grime your group itself has quite a bit of variation, even just between its own members.